 Ah, now it sounds like paradise again!

 This is what gin was during Prohibition: the paradise of bootleggers.
 It was cheap, easy and fast to make and anybody could produce it.
 In fact, a lot of families did, they made their own and some more to sell to bootleggers.
 It was what was called bathtub gin.

 Contrary to common belief, this kind of homemade gin wasn’t mixed in bathtubs.
 It was actually mixed in jugs, but because it required a big amount of water and alcohol, these jugs were too big to fit under the sink tub, so a bathtub was used instead.

-Even when the alcohol used was safe, though bathtub gin tasted horrible but people still wanted to drink it.
-So bartenders in speakeasy and blind pigs and any other hole that sold alcohol would add tonic water, juices of any kind, bitters, sugar, in fact anything that could mask the horrid taste.
-They called this cocktails, like the ones mixed before Prohibition, although they didn’t taste anything like the cocktails of old.
+Even when the alcohol used was safe, though bathtub gin tasted horrible, people still wanted to drink it.
+So bartenders in speakeasies and blind pigs and any other hole that sold alcohol would add tonic water, juices of any kind, bitters, sugar, in fact, anything that could mask the horrid taste.
+They called these cocktails, like the ones mixed before Prohibition, although they didn’t taste anything like the cocktails of old.

 A Smile and a Gun – Coroner’s cocktails and Yak Yak Bourbon: the Worst Drinks of Prohibition

 NPR Books – Prohibition Life: Politics, Loopholes and Bathtub Gin

 Behr, Edward, Prohibition.
 The Thirteen Years That Changed America.
 Penguin Group & BBC Enterprises, London, 1997